MUkraine

-MUkraine is a weekly podcast, hosted by Marshall University, held to give Ukrainian refugees, frontline workers, and soldiers a platform to speak upon the Russo-Ukrainian War.
+MUkraine is a weekly podcast, hosted by Marshall University, held to give Ukrainian refugees, frontline workers, and soldiers a platform to speak about the Russo-Ukrainian War.

 Format

 MUkraine has been hosted every week since March 2, 2022 within a panelist Q&A format.
 The podcast has hosted over 120 guests that include university professors, philanthropists, charity organizations and Ukrainian refugees, volunteers and soldiers.

 Hosts

 The main hosts of the podcast include;